covmatic/PCR_station/COVID19_PCR_Test_kits_docs/README.md

 All of these test kits are supported by the BioRad API v1.4.
 By default, the API assumes that the **KHB test kit** is used.

-Refer to the documentation in PCR/
+Refer to the documentation in the following link to understand about test kits: